MassterJoe/zuri_internship/README.md

     Error Responses:
         404 (Not Found) if the person with the specified name is not found.
         500 (Internal Server Error) if there is a server-side error.

+## How to run the test
+on your cli, in the project folder run:  npx mocha test.js